[Root] Running Docker containers and Flatpak apps on Android phone with Termux

 Leave a comment

-Choose the commenting system you like.
+Choose the comment system you like.
+Giscus for codes, Disqus for anonymous comments.

 Please login to your Github account to leave a comment.
 You can post codes here for discussion.
 For images, please upload to Imgur and copy links.
 Your comments would be visible to everyone on Github Discussions.

-This comment system is provided by Disqus, you may see some Disqus ADs on this page.
-You can leave a comment anonymously but you won't receive reply notifications.
+This comment system is provided by Disqus, you may see forcing Disqus ADs on this page.
+Sometimes your comment may need to be reviewed, resulting in delayed display.
+Thank you for your understanding.